nkh/ftl/config/ftl/man/ftl.md

         «UP»               Up to previous entry

         «l»                cd into entry
         «RIGHT»            cd into entry

-        «PGDN»             Page down
+        «PGDN» «CTL-F»     Page down
-        «PGUP»             Page up
+        «PGUP» «CTL-B»     Page up

         «gd»               Move to first directory
         «gg»               Move to first file
         «G»                Move to las file
         «g LEADER»         cycle between top/file/bottom
         «gh»               position cursor on the first file in the window «gl»               position cursor on the last file in the window

         «gD»               CD, *ftl* prompts you for a path, with path completions.
                            You can also change directory with bookmarks or by searching for it

+        «COUNT %»          position cursor iat COUNT percent in the entries

         «ö»                Next entry of same extension